davidak/nixos-config/atomic/README.md

 CREATE DATABASE piwik CHARACTER SET utf8 COLLATE utf8_general_ci;
 GRANT ALL PRIVILEGES ON piwik.* TO 'piwik'@'localhost' IDENTIFIED BY 'password';
 CREATE DATABASE IF NOT EXISTS satzgenerator CHARACTER SET utf8 COLLATE utf8_general_ci;
-GRANT ALL PRIVILEGES ON satzgenerator.* TO 'satzgenerator'@'localhost' IDENTIFIED BY 'password';
+GRANT ALL PRIVILEGES ON satzgenerator.* TO 'satzgenerator'@'127.0.0.1' IDENTIFIED BY 'password';
 FLUSH PRIVILEGES;
 ```